 LogoLaunchSaaS

-Configure scheduled jobs using Upstash QStash for automated tasks like newsletter notifications.
+Configure scheduled jobs using Upstash QStash for automated server-side workflows.

 LaunchSaaS includes a flexible scheduled jobs system powered by Upstash QStash, enabling you to run automated tasks on a schedule without managing your own cron infrastructure.